 In laboratory studies, concentrated amounts of juglone given to seedlings in Petri dishes and other lab conditions have been shown to do harm.
-But, in a natural setting and backyard growing conditions, we don’t have good evidence that this happens.
+But, in a natural setting and backyard growing conditions, it’s not this simple—and all hope is not lost.

 In the world of botany they are drupes.

 Nuts are single seeds inside a hard pericarp.

 Most of what we call nuts are fruit—dry fruit—and what we eat as nuts are the seeds of those fruits.